mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The Ilelish Revolt had been brewing for decades before it occurred.
-There were rumblings as early as 399 when several of the domain’s high-population worlds had begun negotiating for an autonomous region, similar to that of the League of Antares.
+There were rumblings as early as 399 when several of the domain's high-population worlds had begun negotiating for an autonomous region, similar to that of the League of Antares.
 The Emperor knew about this but did nothing, placing his faith in the peerage to